Flavorful Bacon Potato Casserole

 Refrigerate leftovers up to 3 days.
 Portion into individual servings for convenient reheating.
 Freezes well for up to 2 months when properly wrapped.
 Thaw overnight before reheating.

-Delicious Bacon, Potato, and Egg Casserole Recipe Pin it
+Delicious Bacon, Potato, and Egg Casserole Recipe Save

 Delicious Bacon, Potato, and Egg Casserole Recipe | delishdocket.com